×

 What are the schools in London like?

 "The American School in London (ASL) is one of the best international schools in London.
 It is a co-educational, independent day school for students aged 3 to 18.
 ASL offers a rigorous American-style curriculum, with a strong emphasis on the arts, sciences, and technology.
 The school also offers a wide range of extracurricular activities, including sports, music, and drama.
 The French Lycée International de Londres Winston Churchill is a bilingual school in London, UK.
 It is a co-educational school for students aged 3 to 18, offering a French curriculum with an emphasis on the sciences and humanities.
 The school also offers a wide range of extracurricular activities, including sports, music, and drama.
 The German School London is a bilingual school in London, UK.
 It is a co-educational school for students aged 3 to 18, offering a German curriculum with an emphasis on the sciences and humanities.
 The school also offers a wide range of extracurricular activities, including sports, music, and drama.
 The International Community School (ICS) is a bilingual school in London, UK.
 It is a co-educational school for students aged 3 to 18, offering a curriculum based on the International Baccalaureate (IB) program.
-The school also offers a wide range of extracurricular activities, including sports, music, and drama," commented one expat when asked about in London.
+The school also offers a wide range of extracurricular activities, including sports, music, and drama," said one parent with children at in London.

 What are the pros and cons of living in London?